 Opening fight?
 Not much to write home about, unless you want to discuss how it sets the template for this show’s Penguin being the Universe’s punching bag from here on out.
-I mean, he wasn’t exactly a pillar of dignified villainy in “Call of the Cobblepot”, but the worst thing that happened to him there was getting buried in birdseed.
+I mean, “Call of the Cobblepot” didn’t exactly paint him as the next Dr. Doom, but the worst it did was bury him in birdseed.
 Here?

 I suppose you could find precedent to the whole business in Jeph Loeb and Tim Sale if you want, but let’s just move on.

-God bless ‘im, Tom Kenny pours all the emotion he can find into this scene, but the writing’s so childish and one-dimensional that he just comes across as a slightly less pathetic Cluemaster.
+God bless ‘im, Tom Kenny gives it everything he’s got, but the writing’s so childish and one-dimensional that he just comes across as a slightly less pathetic Cluemaster.
 I mean, I’ve never found the “my WASP family hated Wayne’s WASP family” angle terribly interesting, but I’ll admit that some writers have at least tried to mine it for emotional and thematic material.
-Here, though, it’s just a temper tantrum from an overgrown spoiled brat; “What if Batman grew up to be a total asshole and also short, ugly, and poor?” doesn’t really make for a compelling angle unless you really try.
+Here, though, it’s just a temper tantrum from an overgrown spoiled brat; “What if Batman grew up to be a total asshole and also short, ugly, and poor?” isn’t much of an angle unless you really delve.

-Penguin then decides he’s gonna go rob Wayne Manor for no fucking reason and… really, writers?
+Penguin then decides he’s gonna go rob Wayne Manor for shits and giggles and… really, writers?
 You couldn’t even give him a slightly different evil plot?
-If this is the extent of your creativity with Mr. Oswald Cobblepot just two episodes in, I’m not sure I’ll be able to survive the rest.
+If this the most creative you can get with your second Penguin episode, I’m not sure I’ll be able to survive the rest.

-Fortunately, since he has the rough mental capacity of a ten-year-old, “fun” is just smashing up Wayne Manor while the Kabuki twins start looting whatever’s left.
-I know that this kind of frat-boy behavior contradicts virtually every other depiction of the Penguin (even the Arkhamverse’s take, I think, would’ve just burned down the mansion and be done with it), but I just can’t keep the smile off my face whenever I watch it.
-In a mostly-plodding story, it’s one of the few spots of genuine, turn-your-brain-off entertainment.
+Oh, stop looking at me like that – “fun” is just smashing up the manor while the Kabuki twins loot whatever’s left.
+Yeah, it’s way more Bart Simpson than Oswald Cobblepot (even the Arkhamverse’s take, I think, would’ve just burned down the place and be done with it), but I can’t make myself hate it as much as I probably should.
+In a story as bland as this, it’s one of the few spots of genuine, turn-your-brain-off entertainment.

-And where is the Batman?
-Out on the town,
+So where is the Batman?
+Out on the town, clotheshorsing around!

-On the bright side, all this leads to the one genuinely funny joke in the episode: when Bruce gets Penguin’s call, he has to pretend that Penguin is an old girlfriend so the TV people won’t get suspicious.
-It’s a setup worthy of any incarnation of Batman, and I can almost feel Tom Kenny’s voice switching into Spongebob Mode as he starts playing along.
+On the bright side, what follows is the one genuinely funny joke in the episode: when Bruce gets Penguin’s call, he has to pretend that Penguin is an old flame so the TV people won’t get suspicious.
+It’s a setup worthy of any incarnation of Batman, and I can almost feel Tom Kenny’s brain switching into Spongebob Mode as he starts playing along.

-Bruce gleefully ditches the TV people, who unfortunately can’t take a hint and insist on accompanying him to dinner.
-Of course, when Batman shows up at Wayne Manor (Alfred’s “I say!
-It’s the Batman!” must be heard to be believed), Penguin’s still too stupid/conceited to put two and two together.
+Bruce gleefully ditches the TV people, who unfortunately can’t take a hint and insist on joining him for dinner.
+On the menu: one very unhappy vigilante, one “I say!
+It’s the Batman!” that must be heard to be believed, and one overstuffed fowl who still can’t put two and two together.

-And since the TV people were too stupid to run away when Batman told them to, they’ve now got front-row seats to the story of a lifetime: the unmasking of the Batman.
+Surprising nobody, the TV people were also too stupid to run away when Batman told them to, for which they are punished… with front-row seats to the story of a lifetime: Batman’s unmasking.

-It’s a worthy cliffhanger for the show’s target demographic (and I do kind of like the overexcited kids-show host voice that Penguin puts on), but I don’t think I’m spoiling anything when I say that Ozzie fails.
-How he fails, though, is pretty fantastic: Alfred clocks him over the head with a chair, distracting him just long enough for Batman to go Superman on his chains.
+It’s a decent cliffhanger for the show’s target demographic (and I do kind of like the overexcited kids-show host voice that Penguin puts on), but I don’t think I’m spoiling anything when I say that Ozzie fails.
+It’s how he fails that’s the real treat: Alfred clocks him over the head with a chair, distracting him just long enough for Batman to go King Kong on his chains.

 But then she starts making the Bruce = Batman connection, and we know there’s no way that’s going to last.
 In a lot of ways, she’s reminiscent of Vicki Vale, Gotham’s original not-Lois Lane, only without the sheen of Silver Age whimsy or Dick Sprang’s Deco-tastic art to make her palatable.